dart-lang/sdk/docs/language/informal/covariant-overrides.md

 ignored.

-For a covariant parameter, the override rule is that its type must be either a supertype or a subtype of the type declared for the same parameter in each of the directly or indirectly overridden declarations.
+For a covariant parameter, the override rule is that its type must be either a supertype or a subtype of the type declared for the corresponding parameter in each of the directly or indirectly overridden declarations.

 *For a parameter which is not covariant, the override rule is is unchanged: its type must be a supertype of the type declared for the corresponding